Skip to main content

 Life circumstances change.
 Medical emergencies, job loss, or other financial pressures may create a need for immediate cash that your structured settlement's payment schedule does not address.
 NC law allows you to sell structured settlement payments, but with significant protections.

 The NC Structured Settlement Protection Act (N.C.
 Gen. Stat.
 1-543.10 through 1-543.15) requires court approval before any transfer of structured settlement payment rights.
-The process requires:
+This is not a formality -- the court is genuinely evaluating whether the sale serves your interests.

 N.C.
 Gen. Stat.
 1-543.10 through 1-543.15